Tblue/python-jproperties/README.md

 ### Metadata

-The property file parser supports including metadata in property files which can be read and set programmatically.
+The property file parser supports including programmatically readable and settable metadata in property files.
 Metadata for a key is represented as a Python dictionary; the keys and values of this dictionary should be strings, although when the property file is written, all non-string objects will be converted to strings. **This is a one-way conversion**; when the metadata is read back again during a `load()`, all keys and values will be treated